GarrettArm/gnatty/README.md

 And you'll see the drupal code inside webapp container mirrored on your computer at ./drupal_app/ When you do a drupal sync from webapp container, those files will be mirrored at ./drupal_sync/

-See the app at localhost:5000 and select the "Use existing configuration" option
+See the app at localhost:5000

-See a database viewer at localhost:5001

 ## To stop the containers